adunning/scribes-readers-texts/assignments.md

 3. You will also transcribe one of your peers' sections to provide a control.
 When doing this, it is not necessary to transcribe the text using TEI, since you will simply be comparing the two transcriptions using [CollateX](https://collatex.net/demo/) to find errors.

 4. Make a translation of your text, adjusting your edition as you work.
+If you find that the manuscript punctuation does not make sense, you can amend it by adding more points through `<supplied>` or marking manuscript punctuation for removal with `<surplus>`.
+In general, however, the manuscript's punctuation makes sense internally even if it might seem strange at first, so make sure you understand the text before making changes.

 5. Write a brief introduction to your section.
 This should include:
     - A summary of the text;